Fill form to unlock content

-These issues can be overcome by using existing API libraries, machine learning algorithms, and other software that speeds time to market and simplifies the development of high-performance AI solutions.
-For example, by piggybacking on existing work, it took meldCX just eight weeks to build a Self-Service Kiosk proof of concept (POC) for the Australia Post (Figure 1).
+These problems can be solved by using existing API libraries, machine learning algorithms, and other software that speeds time to market and simplifies the development of high-performance AI solutions.
+For example, by piggybacking on existing work, it took meldCX, an enterprise platform developer, just eight weeks to build a self-service kiosk proof of concept (POC) for the Australia Post.

-Australia Post recognized that shipping parcels produced far more profit than mailing letters, but its customers loathed waiting in long lines to get their packages weighed, insured, and sent on their way.
-That led to the need for a self-service solution that streamlined the process.
+Australia Post recognized that shipping parcels produced far more profit than mailing letters, but their customers had issues with the shipping process.
+Specifically, the wait times for packages getting weighed, insured, and sent on their way hindered the customer experience.
+That led to the need for a self-service option that streamlined the process.